-While symptoms of IBD depend on the location and severity of the inflammation, these are the most common:
+While the symptoms of IBD depend on the location and severity of the inflammation, these are the most common clinical signs in cats:

 Is IBD in Cats Painful?

-IBD can cause pain in cats, such as abdominal cramping from diarrhea.
-However, your cat is more likely to experience discomfort from IBD rather than severe pain.
-In some cases of IBD, cats may also vomit hairballs from over-grooming or uncharacteristically protest when picked up if they have abdominal pain.
-Keep a look out for these behaviors and contact your veterinarian if you suspect your feline companion is in pain.
+IBD can cause pain, such as abdominal cramping from diarrhea.
+However, a cat with IBD is more likely to experience discomfort rather than severe pain.
+For example, in some cases of IBD, cats may vomit hairballs because an inflamed digestive tract can’t move material along properly.

-These tests allow your veterinarian to rule out inflammation caused by intestinal parasites, cancer, food sensitivities or allergies, ingestion of toxins, foreign body obstructions and/or disorders of the liver, pancreas, thyroid, or kidneys.
+These tests will allow your veterinarian to rule out a number of potential causes of inflammation, such as intestinal parasites, cancer, food sensitivities or food allergies, ingestion of toxins, foreign body obstructions, and disorders of the liver, pancreas, thyroid, or kidneys.

-Cats are often treated for IBD without an official diagnosis (official diagnoses can only be made via biopsy).
-Your cat may get a “provisional diagnosis” of IBD, meaning that your veterinarian believes this is the most likely diagnosis given the symptoms.
+An official diagnosis of IBD can only be made via biopsy (taking a sample of tissue from the affected part of the GI tract), but cats are often treated for IBD without an official diagnosis.
+Your cat may get a “provisional diagnosis” of IBD, meaning that based on the available information, your veterinarian believes IBD is the most likely explanation for your cat’s symptoms.

-Some cats could be given an IBD diagnosis when they in fact have a food intolerance, a thyroid disorder (like hyperthyroidism), or gastrointestinal lymphoma.
-Additionally, similar to people, some cats likely start out with IBD and later develop gastrointestinal lymphoma.
+But because so many conditions can cause IBD-like symptoms, sometimes cats are diagnosed with IBD when they in fact have a food intolerance, a thyroid disorder (like hyperthyroidism), or intestinal lymphoma (cancer).
+Additionally, like some humans, some cats may start out with IBD and later develop intestinal lymphoma.